DanNixon/VOCALOID_Announcer/README.md

 ## To use

-1. Load the VSQs in to VOCALOID and export a WAV, ensure that measure 0 is at the start of the WAV
+1. Load the VSQs in to VOCALOID and export a WAV
 2. Load the WAV into an editor such as Audacty
 3. Convert it to mono by splitting the stereo track, removing one and setting the other to mono